SNTSVV/MCP/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ys5ESAMFH-Q" frameborder="0" marginwidth="pixels" allow="autoplay; encrypted-media"></iframe>

+# Downloads

+An up to date replicability package for MCP including the executable tool and instructions is available for download on GitLab https://gitlab.com/SnTsvv/mcp_replicability/.

 # Publications

 A paper describing MCP has been accepted at ISSRE-2018, the paper is available at http://orbilu.uni.lu/handle/10993/36301.